g3ras/FertileLandCalc_g3/README.md

 3) JUnit-4.12
 4) Eclipse or equivalent IDE

-# Jars needed for Junit testing
+# Jars needed for JUnit testing
-1) Junit-4.12.jar
+1) JUnit-4.12.jar
 2) hamcrest-core-1.3.jar

 # Pointers to setup the project